Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems

-Since locally sign stable matrices are not sign stable, they can have a leading eigenvalue with a positive real part.
-Nevertheless, since finite neighbourhoods of large graphs are with almost certainty sign stable, sign stability is broken by either cycles of length $\ln(N)$, which diverge for large enough size $N$, or by a small number of cycles of finite length.
-Consequently, we conjecture that the real part of the leading eigenvalue can be positive, but will not grow indefinitely when the matrix size $N$ increases, as the contribution of cycles is not significant enough to make the leading eigenvalue diverge.
+Since (strong) locally sign stable matrices are not sign stable, they can have a leading eigenvalue with a positive real part.
+Nevertheless, finite neighbourhoods $\mathbf{M}^{(i)}_N(d)$ of large tree-like antagonistic graphs are almost certainly sign stable.
+Thus, sign stability is broken by either cycles of length $\ln(N)$, which diverge for large enough size $N$, or by a small number of cycles of finite length.
+Moreover, when the number of finite cycles is small but still growing with $N$~\cite{bianconi2005loops}, the leading eigenvalue can also still grow with $N$.
+Conversely, here we claim that when the number of finite cycles remains finite, as required by the strong local sign stability condition, the real part of the leading eigenvalue can be positive, but will not grow indefinitely when $N$ increases.

-We summarise this as follows. \begin{conjecture}[Local sign stability (LSS) conjecture] Let $\mathbf{M}_N$ represent a sequence of adjacency matrices of random graphs of size $N\times N$, with $N\in \mathbb{N}$.
-Excluding pathological cases (as discussed below), it holds that: